Paullllllllllllllllll/AutoExcerpter/README.md

 **Common Issues and Solutions:**

-**Issue: "No OPENAI_API_KEY found in environment"**
+**Issue: "No API key found in environment"**
-- Ensure you have set the `OPENAI_API_KEY` environment variable
+- Ensure you have set the appropriate API key environment variable for your provider:
+  - `OPENAI_API_KEY` for OpenAI models
+  - `ANTHROPIC_API_KEY` for Claude models
+  - `GOOGLE_API_KEY` for Gemini models
+  - `OPENROUTER_API_KEY` for OpenRouter
 - Verify the key is correct and has not been revoked
 - Check that the environment variable is set in your current shell session

+**Issue: "Unsupported parameter" errors**
+- The model may not support certain parameters (e.g., reasoning_effort on gpt-4o)
+- AutoExcerpter should automatically filter unsupported parameters via capability guarding
+- If you see this error, ensure you are using the latest version of the application

 **Issue: Rate limit errors (429 responses)**
 - Reduce `concurrent_requests` in `app.yaml` (try 2 or 3)
-- Adjust `rate_limits` to match your OpenAI tier
+- Adjust `rate_limits` to match your provider tier limits
-- Enable `use_flex: true` for less aggressive rate limiting
+- Enable `use_flex: true` for less aggressive rate limiting (OpenAI only)
-- Check your OpenAI account for quota limits
+- Check your API account for quota limits

 **Issue: Timeout errors**
 - Increase `api_timeout` in `app.yaml` (e.g., 600 for larger images)